plone/Products.PlonePAS/Products/PlonePAS/README.txt

     (portal_quickinstaller in ZMI, or "Add/Remove Products" in the Plone Setup) and install it.

+Notes

+  If PAS caching is enabled (see the "Cache" tab) and the cache manager does not have a 'cleanup' method (RAMCacheManager has one), then changes to the memberdata schema will not effect users already cached.
+In this case, restart the server or clear the cache (if possible) for the changes to take effect.

+  Similarly, changes to the memberdata schema will not propagate to member objects already in use.
+If you have a memberdata object and change the memberdata properties you must re-construct the member by saying portal_membership.getMemberById again.
+  See 'tests.test_properties.test_user_properties' for example.

 Implementation

   In some places, PlonePAS acts as an adaptor to make PAS provide